-- 1. A physician must insert the first inFlow device after proper sizing of the urethra, using the inFlow Sizing Device.
-Subsequent insertions may be performed by a nurse, healthcare provider, caregiver or patient who has received appropriate training in device insertion, removal and use. - The sterile packaging of the inFlow device should be inspected for visible damage prior to use.
-Do not use if damage is suspected.
+1. A physician must insert the first inFlow device after proper sizing of the urethra, using the inFlow Sizing Device.
+Subsequent insertions may be performed by a nurse, healthcare provider, caregiver or patient who has received appropriate training in device insertion, removal and use.

-- 3. The inFlow device is a single use device and reuse should not be attempted due to increased risk of infection.
-Do not attempt to reassemble a fully or partially deployed device onto its Introducer. - Device may not be an effective treatment option in subjects with concomitant urge incontinence that is not controlled by medication. - 5.
-The inFlow Sizing Device is not intended for dilation. - 6.
-When the protective shield is off, the Activator may attract metal items and may damage magnetic strips (such as those on credit cards).
-To minimize damage from magnetic interference, always keep the uncovered Activator at least 1⁄2 meter (11⁄2 feet) from such items. - 7.
-Do not immerse the Activator in water.
+- 2. The sterile packaging of the inFlow device should be inspected for visible damage prior to use.
+Do not use if damage is suspected. - 3 The inFlow device is a single use device and reuse should not be attempted due to increased risk of infection.
+Do not attempt to reassemble a fully or partially deployed device onto its Introducer. - 4.
+Device may not be an effective treatment option in subjects with concomitant urge incontinence that is not controlled by medication.

+- 5. The inFlow Sizing Device is not intended for dilation - 6.
+When the Activator is not in its base station (Figure 4) or covered by its optional magnetic shield (Figure 5). it may attract metal items and may damage magnetic strips (such as those on credit cards).
+To minimize damage from magnetic interference, always keep the uncovered Activator at least 1/2 meter (11/2 feet) from such items.

+7. Do not immerse the Activator in water.
 Clean with a damp cloth only.